Which place is cheaper, Baltimore or New Orleans?

 In October, New Orleans usually receives more rain than Baltimore.
 New Orleans gets 3 inches (77 mm) of rain, while Baltimore receives 2.8 inches (71 mm) of rain each month for the autumn.

 The winter brings many poeple to New Orleans as well as Baltimore.
 The winter months attract visitors to New Orleans because of the shopping scene and the cuisine.
+Additionally, the museums, the shopping scene, and the cuisine are the main draw to Baltimore this time of year.

 In the winter, New Orleans often gets around the same amount of sunshine as Baltimore.
 New Orleans gets 158 hours of sunny skies this time of year, while Baltimore receives 153 hours of full sun.